bradfordlemley/stated-library/README.md

 ```

 ## Library-to-Library Interactions
-Since libraries are modular entities, we often want to tie them together somehow.
+Since libraries are modular entities, we often want to tie them together somehow -- basically an integration layer or a business logic layer.
 For example, maybe when something happens in Library A, you want to do something with Library B.

 ### Generic Interactions
 The generic way to achieve library-to-library interaction is to monitor a library's `state$` or `stateEvent$` and do something when a certain state or event is encountered.